MarkPearce/Reignmaker-lite/kingdom_system_analysis_master.md

 This document aggregates and analyzes results from multiple kingdom simulations for the Pathfinder 2E Reignmaker-lite subsystem.
 Each simulation follows the Kingdom_Simulation_Runner.md guidelines with unique randomization to test system balance and consistency.

 ## Simulation Index
-- **Simulation #001:** Successful test with predetermined d20 sequence
+- **Simulation #001:** September 14, 2025
-  - Result: Exceptional Success (Metropolis, 28 hexes, 156 gold)
+  - Result: Standard Success (City Level 6, 24 hexes, 73 gold)
-  - Date: Initial corrected simulation
+  - Seed: 20250914-145900
-  - Key finding: Proper mechanics produce expected results
+  - Key finding: Strong early growth that plateaued in later turns

 ---